Spin Liquid Landscapes in the Kagome Lattice: A Variational Monte Carlo Study of the Chiral Heisenberg Model and Experimental Signatures: Tricritical point

 The functions $p$ and $q$ are defined as $u_{1}p = f - g^{2}/2u_{2}$ and $u_{1}q = h - \beta J_{\chi}g/u_{2}$.
-In the $(p,q)$ parameter space, a second-order phase transition occurs when $q$ goes from negative to positive with $p > 0$.
-Conversely, if $p < 0$, the system undergoes a first-order phase transition, with the boundary given by $q = -p^{2}/4$.
+In the $(p,q)$ parameter space, a second-order phase transition occurs when $q$ changes sign from negative to positive with $p > 0$.
+Conversely, when $p < 0$, the transition becomes first-order, with the boundary given by $q = -p^{2}/4$.
 Thus, the tricritical point appears at $p=q=0$, indicating that the nature of the phase transition depends on the sign of $p$.
 This approach effectively describes the VMC phase diagram near the tricritical point.